Vinesma/.dotfiles/install/README.md

 ### Laptop only boots or runs when charging, as soon as it gets unplugged the laptop freezes half a second later.

 Solution: Disabling tlp in `/etc/tlp.conf` by editing the line TLP_ENABLE=1 to TLP_ENABLE=0.
 Afterwards, edit `/etc/default/cpupower` and set `governor` to "performance".
 This fixes the problem but leaves the laptop without any power saving capability.
-I will update this with more info as I investigate the issue.

 [TLP debugging](https://linrunner.de/tlp/support/troubleshooting.html#step-3-disable-tlp-temporarily)

 ### Laptop won't shutdown or reboot completely.
 Screen goes black but external lights stay on and the fan keeps spinning no matter how long I wait.

-Solution: None, yet.
+Solution: Never found a solution, but reinstalling the system a few months later kicked the issue to the curb.

 ### pywal has no support for dunst